 Personal Development & Wellness

-These programs and activities assist students in exploring and establishing an ongoing means of promoting balance in one’s personal and professional life.
+These programs and activities assist students in exploring and establishing an ongoing process of promoting balance in one’s personal and professional life.

 These programs and activities assist students in the effective delivery of health care services that meet social, cultural, and linguistic needs of patients through cultural competency and understanding.